Eikix/sha3-wgpu/README.md

 - wasm-pack (`cargo install wasm-pack`) - required for WASM builds and testing
 - **Modern browser with WebGPU support** (Chrome/Edge 113+) for browser demos
 - GPU with WebGPU support (for browser usage) or Vulkan/Metal/DX12 (for native usage)
-- Firefox or Chrome - required for running WASM tests
+- Google Chrome (headless) - required for running WASM tests

 ## Quick Start